 IoT Monitoring Best Practice #3: Only Store What’s Relevant

 Data retention is an important aspect of IoT monitoring strategy.
-If you store monitoring logs for 1 year, when you will only use the last 7 days’ data to make decisions, you’re wasting effort and storage.
+If you store monitoring logs for one year, when you will only use the last seven days’ data to make decisions, you’re wasting effort and storage.

-To reduce storage costs and resource utilization, make sure to only store relevant data.
+For better resource utilization, make sure only to store relevant data.
 If you’re not using most of the data you store today, consider reducing your log retention period or archiving old logs.

 IoT Monitoring Best Practice #4: Categorize Your Alerts